About

 Documenting Contemporary Antisemitism is a research blog for CHACE (Comparing Histories of Antisemitism in Contemporary Europe), a project based at the Norwegian Institute for Social Research and the Center for Research on Extremism (C-REX) at the University of Oslo.

-This site will be used to post updates, data, documentation, and occasional reflections related to topics covered in the project.1
+This site will be used as an archive to post project updates, links to publications, data, and documentation.1

 About CHACE